SamMed05/c-cpp-notes/docs/cpp/operators.md

 :::info Loops

-In loops this difference is not relevant and does not influence the number of iterations or the starting/ending point of the incrementing variable (usually called `i`).
+In loops, this difference is not relevant and does not influence the number of iterations or the starting/ending point of the incrementing variable (usually called `i`).
 We haven't explained loops, yet, so leave this info as is until we'll get to that topic in a later lesson.